Book Review: The Hunger Games Trilogy (Catching Fire)

 The story opens on the day PeeNiss are to begin their victory tour.
 It happens halfway between the 74th and 75th games to keep the death fresh in the minds of Panem.
 They start in District 11 and go down to 1, then go to the Capitol for the final big party.
 Katniss doesn't want to go, because first why would anyone and second because she'll have to pretend to be in love with Peeta again.
 And my girl sucks at acting.
 So much so the President Snow himself shows up at her house and tells her that the only way to keep her family safe it to convince him of the love story (which he knows is a lie).
 He also knows that Katniss kissed Gale one time.
 This disturbs her greatly because she doesn't think anyone was looking (even though they were inside District 12, not beyond the fence hunting).
 Girl, did you forget that you lived in the poorest district and he kissed you near the Hob, the place where all the illegal businesses run.
 If there's going to be someone snitching, you bet that person hangs out at the Hob.

 Anyway, they go on the tour and start in District 11.
 This was our wee darling petal Rue's district, and also the district of Thresh, the saviour of our saviour.
 Peeta goes off script and says that they'll give a month's worth of their annual victor's money to each of the families of district 11.
 Katniss babbles out some impromptu speech that's actually half decent (this becomes a regular occurrence as the books go on).
-As they prepare to leave the stage an old dude does the Rue whistle and holds up three fingers, a sign in district 12 of respect (Editor's note: forgot to mention that in my last review, whoops!)
-They are led away but Katniss forgot her flowers, so they go back to the stage to get them and very conveniently see the old man has been pulled out of the crowd and witness him being shot in the head.
+As they prepare to leave the stage an old dude does the Rue whistle and holds up three fingers, a sign in district 12 of respect (Editor's note: forgot to mention that in my last review, whoops).
+Katniss forgets her flowers so they go back to the stage to get them and (very conveniently) see the old man being shot in the head.
 Haymitch leads them to a secret spot which seems even more convenient than forgetting the flowers and tells them that an uprising is forming and they better get their acts together.
 The rest of the tour goes by in a flash as they read off cue cards and eat nice food.